foloumi/foloumi/README.md

 - 👋 Hi, I’m Faraz!
 Researcher and technical lead with a focus on medical and computer-aided-diagnostic-software development
-- 👀 I’m interested in image processing, diagnostic screening tools, entrepreneurship, hardware, competitive team-based fps games
+- 👀 I’m interested in image processing, diagnostic screening tools, entrepreneurship, hardware, and competitive team-based FPS games
-- 🌱 I’m currently learning about various standards related to medical software development as well as learning smart contracting
+- 🌱 I’m currently learning about various standards related to medical software development as well as smart contracting
 - 📫 You can reach me via email @ faraz.oloumi@gmail.com

 <!---